A Piece of the Lower Fanno Creek Puzzle

 Size: 5 acres

 Stream length: 1,743 feet

 Due to limited funding, this site was largely ignored for many years.
-Though some native plants and a mix of upland and wetland communities persist, non-native plants and invasive weeds have flourished.
+Though some native plants and a mix of upland and wetland communities persisted, non-native plants and invasive weeds had flourished.
 Bonita Natural Area is surrounded by an urbanized landscape with a relatively high percentage of impervious surfaces from roads, parking lots and commercial buildings, generating faster and higher water flows during storms.
-The site’s high levels of disturbance, lack of native vegetation on stream banks and high storm flows in Ball and Fanno creeks result in low-quality fish and wildlife habitat, streambank erosion and water quality issues.
+The site’s high levels of disturbance, lack of native vegetation on stream banks and high storm flows in Ball and Fanno creeks had resulted in low-quality fish and wildlife habitat, streambank erosion and water quality issues.

 Metro, Clean Water Services and the City of Tigard developed a vision for the Bonita Natural Area that includes clean water, improved fish and wildlife habitat and, eventually, a connection to the Fanno Creek Trail system.
-To achieve this vision, the partners will add a mix of diverse native plants, which will filter water and increase soil stability along Fanno and Ball creeks.
+To achieve this vision, the partners added a mix of diverse native plants, which will filter water and increase soil stability along Fanno and Ball creeks.
 The plants will also provide shade to cool the water temperature and boost native habitat for wildlife.
-The plant communities will include mixed riparian forest, emergent wetlands and shrub-scrub wetlands.
+The plant communities include mixed riparian forest, emergent wetlands and shrub-scrub wetlands.
 Native species will be the dominant plants on the site.
-To help with long-term native plant survival, invasive species control has already begun.
+Invasive species control helps with long-term native plant survival.

-In order to reduce erosion, improve water quality, increase floodwater storage during storm events and provide aquatic habitat, the partners will add habitat logs in the channel and along the floodplain.
-Wood placement is planned for summer 2017.
+In order to reduce erosion, improve water quality, increase floodwater storage during storm events and provide aquatic habitat, the partners added habitat logs in the channel and along the floodplain.